 For the more serious offence, an intention to cause serious injury or wounding is required.

-A jury needs to be satisfied that the offender intended to cause the harm by considering all of the relevant circumstances, including what the offender did and what he said about it.
+A jury needs to be satisfied that the offender intended to cause the harm, by considering all of the relevant circumstances.
+This will include what the offender did and what he said about it.

 What about weapons?

 The use of a weapon will make any offence more serious, and will often be evidence of an intent to cause GBH.
-Weapons include knives, bottles, throwing acid etc. Feet used to kick are also considered to be a weapon, and biting would also be an aggravating feature.
+Weapons include knives, bottles, throwing acid etc. Feet used to kick are also considered to be a weapon, and biting is also an aggravating feature.

 Section 20, without intent

 The difference between a Section 18 and a Section 20 offence is that for a Section 20 offence you did not intend to cause the injury.
 An example would be if you punched someone once and they fall causing a serious injury or wound.